kenknoop/Home-School/Python-Resources.md

 If you're new to computer programming, python is probably the best language to start with.
 Following are short lessons and examples intended to supplement existing resources for new programmers and Python.

-## Lists and Arrays, Vectors, Matrices and Sets
+## Lists and Arrays, Tuples and Ranges, Vectors, Matrices and Sets

+These are are sequential data structures or can be represented by sequential data structures.

 A Python list is the same thing as an array in other languages, like c/c++.
 Python lists are generally more convenient to use as they don't require memory allocation or specific typing.